New Years Double Race Guide

 Parking & Directions

-We are all learning so much about this virus as the weeks and months pass, so I fully recognize this plan may need to be revised again even closer to race day as we learn more.
+There are constantly new details we learn about this virus, vaccinations, and variants over time, so I fully recognize this plan may need to be revised again even closer to race day as we learn more.
 It is incredibly important to me to keep the participants, my volunteers, myself, and the local residents all safe and healthy.

 Please stay home if you, anyone in your household, or anyone you have been within 6 feet of has experienced a fever or been diagnosed positive for COVID-19 in the 14 days preceding the race.
 There will not be temperature checks before the race, so everyone is expected to be honest about their possibility of having Coronavirus (symptomatically or asymptomatically) when coming to this event.